+In existing parallel programming languages such as CUDA, kernels are ahead of time (AOT) compiled and launched immediately once called on {the} host\footnote{Existing GPU programming systems such as CUDA and OpenGL already provide some asynchrony between the CPU host and GPU devices, but we need more asynchrony for inter-kernel optimizations, as described later in the{this} section.}.
+However, we need two more execution mechanisms to make inter-kernel optimizations work: just-in-time (JIT) compilation compilation{} and (kernel-level) lazy evaluation.

+\paragraph{JIT compilation} The issue with AOT compilation is that, at launch time, optimizers only have access to low-level assembly code (e.g., PTX or SASS){,} which is too fine-grained and fragmented for further optimizations.
+Fortunately, Taichi not only provides a JIT system, but also allows to lower the IR halfway to a level that is very suitable for inter-kernel optimizations (see Fig.~\ref{fig:teaser}, bottom left, where inter-kernel optimizations happen at the middle-end IR).

-The existing Taichi system (JIT) compiles and then launches every kernel {\em eagerly}.
-This simple strategy actually prevents cross-kernel optimization from happening, since the system only sees one kernel at a time.
-Therefore, in order to make the SFG practically useful, we need to hold the SFG nodes from executing before optimizations are done.
+\paragraph{Asynchronous launching} In CUDA{,} GPU kernel execution is asynchronous, but GPU kernel launches are still eager.
+The eager launching mechanism prevents cross-kernel optimization to happen{from happening}, since the system only {\em sees one kernel at a time}.
+Therefore, in order to{to} make the SFG practically useful, we need to hold the SFG nodes from executing before inter-kernel optimizations.

-This motivates us to develop an {\em asynchronous} execution engine for Taichi.
-By making Taichi {\em asynchronous}, we can obtain a list of kernels to compile and run {\em lazily}, and we can perform parallel compilation, which reduces compilation time.
-More importantly, we can perform kernel fusion, which reduces memory bandwidth consumption and has a direct contribution to performance.
+We developed an {\em asynchronous} execution engine for GPU programs.
+The existing Taichi system eagerly launches the kernels, but we can modify the system, making it {\em asynchronous}, and maintain a list of kernels to compile and run {\em lazily}.
+This opens up opportunities for inter-kernel optimizations detailed in the following section.